artdevue/phalcon-scelet/README.md

 ### ENV
 It is often helpful to have different configuration values based on the environment where the application is running.
 For example, you may wish to use a different cache driver locally than you do on your production server.
 The main file for the project is in the project root `.env`.
-If you need to add a configuration for a different IP, you just need to add the configuration file [config_local.php](config/config_local.php) IP and the name of the file that will be used for this IP.
+If you need to add a configuration for a different IP of Server, you just need to add the configuration file [config_local.php](config/config_local.php) IP and the name of the file that will be used for this IP.
 For example:
 ```php
 return [
         '192.168.100.2' => '.env_local'